 Having sufficient edge support will also ensure an even sleeping surface when near the edge or when sitting on the edge of the bed.

 Motion transfer pertains to how much motion you feel from the bed when someone else moves on it.
 Cheaply designed mattresses without the proper mix of different density levels of foam or other materials will enable your companion to feel every move.

 However, a well designed one will do the opposite – insulate you from feeling the sensations of movement thus prevent being disturbed.

 Smell / Off-gassing

-A complaint that is often voiced about memory foam mattresses is called off-gassing.
-Off-gassing is a chemical odor that you smell when opening a memory foam mattress that has been compressed and put in a box during the shipping process to reduce the mattress volume.
+A complaint that is often voiced about memory foam models is called off-gassing.
+Off-gassing is a chemical odor that you smell when opening a memory foam mattress that has been compressed and put in a box during the shipping process to reduce its volume.